 Your GP or smoking cessation clinic can offer help with deciding whether vaping could help you replace your smoking habit.
 They can also provide clear advice on switching to vaping based on your own personal circumstances and needs.

-This is especially important if you have any kind of health issue that might be of concern.
+This is really important if you have any kind of health issue.
 It might also be the case that conventional NRT (patches, gum, etc) could be more useful to you than vaping.
 So, make sure you’ve explored all quit smoking options before you make the leap to vaping.

 NHS Smoke Free guidance